syncfusion-content/javascript-docs/js/api/ejDatePicker.md

-Fires when create DatePicker successfully.
+Fires when the DatePicker is created successfully.

 <table class="params">
 <thead>